Brugse Beer VII

 Friday Afternoon Jolly

 I’d been looking forward to this trip ever since I booked it.
 OK, that was only February, once negotiations with Senior Management had concluded successfully, but still, 6-7 weeks of really looking forward to it.
 Ami decided she’d like to come too, for a bit of an adventure, and apart from extra food it doesn’t really cost any more, as I was planning to go in the car and the hotel rooms always sleep at least two.
 A weekend of Games Without Frontiers, or to quote the backing vocals of a certain Kate Bush, “Jeux Sans Frontieres”

 Anyway, that’s all tomorrow’s activities.
 Why?
 Because there’s no point in going on a caching trip to Bruges for one day when you can go for four days.
 This was the first.

-We arrived at the terminal early, having completely failed to find any form of traffic jam, and the very nice machine offered us the opportunity of an earlier train – two trains earlier in fact.
+We arrived at the terminal early, having completely failed to find any form of traffic jam.
+The very nice machine offered us the opportunity of an earlier train.
+Two trains earlier in fact.
 The car park was very quiet and there were no queues inside as we dived in for a quick breakfast and some coffee.
-We were killing time in the terminal until we were supposedly 5 minutes from being called, at which point we called ourselves and drove through to passport control.
+We were killing time in the terminal until we were supposedly 5 minutes from being called.
+We then called ourselves and drove through to passport control.

 The place where we crossed the border here has a bit of a memorial celebrating the sacrifices of various world wars and the bond of friendship between the neighbouring districts of Ghyvelde and De Panne.

 As we crossed back into France here the footing changed for the first time from paved surface to loose cobbles and sandy soil.
 At least it was dry though and it was still quick walking.
 It was sufficiently quick, in fact, that we were at the far end in no time and looking for the series bonus cache.
 It proved to be easy.
-We didn’t have all the right numbers, as we were yet to do numbers 1-8 of the series, however the missing number only had two possible values, and one of those was suspiciously close to the listed parking spot.
+We didn’t have all the right numbers, as we were yet to do numbers 1-8 of the series.
+However the missing number only had two possible values, and one of those was suspiciously close to the listed parking spot.
 That was the one.

 We did a handful of caches there before going to the evening “official” event, which was down in Loppem.
-Neither of us was in the mood for a lot of socialising at a big event, because we were tired and hungry, so we signed the log and mooched about for all of 10 minutes before giving up and going back to the hotel.
+Neither of us was in the mood for a lot of socialising at a big event though.
+We were tired and hungry.
+So we signed the log and mooched about for all of 10 minutes before giving up and going back to the hotel.

-De Halve Maan – the home of the rather nice tasting Brugse Zot and Straffe Hendrik beers.
+De Halve Maan (the Half-Moon) is home of the rather nice-tasting Brugse Zot and Straffe Hendrik beers.
 I should know.
 I tried three of the four they brew.
 The weakest was 7% alcohol.
 The strongest was a rather chewy 11%.
 I had that one instead of a pudding.
-When we arrived we were Hank Marvin so with the first drinks I ordered some bread and cheese, traditional beer snacks around here, and got a fairly substantial hunk of old (and hence very tasty) cheese.
-While we were working our way through that Ami ordered a spaghetti bolognaise and I ordered a “Vlaamse stoofkarbonaden bereid met Brugse Zot dubbel en verse frietjes”, which roughly translated is a dark beef stew made with strong brown beer and served with chips.
+When we arrived we were Hank Marvin so with the first drinks I ordered some bread and cheese.
+That’s traditional beer snacks around here, and got a fairly substantial hunk of old (and hence very tasty) cheese.
+While we were working our way through that Ami ordered a spaghetti bolognaise.
+I ordered a “Vlaamse stoofkarbonaden bereid met Brugse Zot dubbel en verse frietjes.”
+Roughly translated that’s a dark beef stew made with strong brown beer and served with chips.
 It was very, very nice.
 The gravy was thick enough to be eaten by scraping it up with the chips.
-And the chips were big enough to allow the scraping up of the gravy.
+And the chips were shaped to allow the scraping up of the gravy.

 All in all it had been a very long day, even though it was only about 10 pm.
 We’d been up for about 21 hours and we’d driven 220 miles, walked about 8 miles, and found 70 caches.
 That’s what I call a decent start to a weekend of caching.